-Note: With the high cost of shipping many of our customers have chosen to ship by USPS.
-For small and light shipments this is usually less expensive, but please be aware that the service is not always as economical as it may appear.
+With the high cost of shipping many of our customers choose to ship by USPS.
+For small and light shipments this is usually less expensive, but please be aware that their estimates are often wrong.
+The service is not always as economical as it may appear, particularly on larger or more valuable shipments.
 USPS estimates only include insurance up to $100 for its domestic shipments, and varying amounts for overseas shipments.
-If you ask for full insurance we will send you an invoice for any difference in cost.
+If you ask for full insurance we will recalculate the shipping cost and send you an invoice for any difference in cost.

 News